slowernews/wisdom-tldr/chapters/introduction.md

 > *"I have already lost touch with a couple of people I used to be."
 -- Joan Didion*

+> *"Every next level of your life will demand a different you."
+-- Leonardo DiCaprio*

+> *"When I let go of what I am, I become what I might be.
+When I let go of what I have, I receive what I need."
+-- Lao Tzu*

 ### How to come alive?

 <!--
-> *"The key to change... is to let go of fear."  -- Rosanne Cash*
-> *"Be the change you want to see in the world."  -- Mahatma Gandhi*
-> *"The world is changed by your example, not by your opinion."  -- Paulo Coelho* -->
+> *"The world is changed by your example, not by your opinion."  -- Paulo Coelho*

+- The longer you are living on autopilot, the harder the future is going to be.
+- It's not the lack of intelligence, it's the lack of focus that is stopping you.
+-->

 > *"Waking up to who you are requires letting go of who you imagine yourself to be."